Are Investors Undervaluing These Construction Stocks Right Now?

 Luckily, Zacks has developed its own Style Scores system in an effort to find stocks with specific traits.
 Value investors will be interested in the system's "Value" category.
 Stocks with both "A" grades in the Value category and high Zacks Ranks are among the strongest value stocks on the market right now.

-One stock to keep an eye on is Meritage Homes (MTH).
-MTH is currently sporting a Zacks Rank of #2 (Buy), as well as an A grade for Value.
-The stock is trading with a P/E ratio of 4.95, which compares to its industry's average of 6.99.
-Over the past year, MTH's Forward P/E has been as high as 8.98 and as low as 4.54, with a median of 5.90.
+Lennar (LEN) is a stock many investors are watching right now.
+LEN is currently sporting a Zacks Rank of #1 (Strong Buy), as well as an A grade for Value.
+The stock holds a P/E ratio of 6.87, while its industry has an average P/E of 6.93.
+Over the past year, LEN's Forward P/E has been as high as 10.92 and as low as 6.28, with a median of 7.68.

-Another valuation metric that we should highlight is MTH's P/B ratio of 1.53.
-The P/B is a method of comparing a stock's market value to its book value, which is defined as total assets minus total liabilities.
-MTH's current P/B looks attractive when compared to its industry's average P/B of 1.59.
-Within the past 52 weeks, MTH's P/B has been as high as 1.81 and as low as 1.26, with a median of 1.46.

-Another great Building Products - Home Builders stock you could consider is PulteGroup (PHM), which is a # 2 (Buy) stock with a Value Score of A.
+Toll Brothers (TOL) may be another strong Building Products - Home Builders stock to add to your shortlist.
+TOL is a # 1 (Strong Buy) stock with a Value grade of A.

-PulteGroup is currently trading with a Forward P/E ratio of 6.49 while its PEG ratio sits at 0.27.
-Both of the company's metrics compare favorably to its industry's average P/E of 6.99 and average PEG ratio of 0.49.
+Toll Brothers is currently trading with a Forward P/E ratio of 6.62 while its PEG ratio sits at 0.25.
+Both of the company's metrics compare favorably to its industry's average P/E of 6.93 and average PEG ratio of 0.47.

-Additionally, PulteGroup has a P/B ratio of 2.02 while its industry's price-to-book ratio sits at 1.59.
-For PHM, this valuation metric has been as high as 2.45, as low as 1.63, with a median of 1.96 over the past year.
+Additionally, Toll Brothers has a P/B ratio of 1.51 while its industry's price-to-book ratio sits at 1.59.
+For TOL, this valuation metric has been as high as 1.70, as low as 1.14, with a median of 1.46 over the past year.

-These are only a few of the key metrics included in Meritage Homes and PulteGroup strong Value grade, but they help show that the stocks are likely undervalued right now.
-When factoring in the strength of its earnings outlook, MTH and PHM look like an impressive value stock at the moment.
+These figures are just a handful of the metrics value investors tend to look at, but they help show that Lennar and Toll Brothers are likely being undervalued right now.
+Considering this, as well as the strength of its earnings outlook, LEN and TOL feels like a great value stock at the moment.

 Click to get this free report